 “Homeowners coverage may respond for an injured domestic worker IF the worker is NOT required to be covered under your State’s Workers Compensation regulations,” Ryan adds.
 “Homeowners policies EXCLUDE coverage for ‘residence employees’ (say domestic worker) IF they are required to be covered under Workers Compensation.”

 The team at Coastal Insurance Solutions points out that in New York State (like many others), homeowners insurance provides personal liability coverage.
 However, that coverage is limited to family members within the household.
 While someone may consider their au pair to be part of the family, insurers do not.
 This means homeowners coverage isn’t extended to them.

 They also mention that some homeowners policies offer a Workers’ Compensation endorsement, but it only covers domestic workers who work less than 40 hours per week.

 The bottom line is that homeowners insurance may offer some level of protection, but it’s not really something you can hang your hat on.
 As a result, many homeowners who employ domestic workers have large gaps in coverage, and they don’t even know it.
 In a worst-case scenario, they could be sued for millions of dollars if an employee is seriously injured.

 Most states require employers to have workers’ compensation insurance to cover domestic workers.

-But before checking whether or not your state requires workers compensation, the homeowner needs to determine who the employer is, says the team at the Insurance Information Institute.
+But before checking whether or not your state requires workers compensation, the homeowner needs to determine who the employer is.
 If the help is hired through an agency, for example, that agency’s insurance may cover the worker including workers compensation.
 However, if the homeowner determines they are the employer, we come to our next point regarding workers comp.